IG is a Business Development Executive with experience and training in business analysis and project management.

 It may be stressful to get experts since start-ups hardly have enough resources to maintain them though you could do it on a part-time basis.
 An expert is worth the sacrifice.

+Observe, learn and grow.
 Focus on operations, marketing and finance.
 Keep your records intact, so that you can monitor your progress over time.

 Prioritize your customer feedback because, as a beginner, you will depend on their initial patronage.
 Their input will define your products or services, and their level of participation will determine your marketing strategy in the long run.